internetofwater/scheduler/docs/docs.md

 ## Running Dagster and the Geoconnex crawler

 The functionality of this repository is in rapid development.
-That being said, the general pattern is to generate the necessary Docker stack and configurations using the Python `main.py up` CLI at the root of this repo, run the docker swarm via the same CLI, and then open the Dagster UI at localhost:3000.
+That being said, the general pattern is to generate the necessary Docker stack and configurations using the Python `main.py local` CLI at the root of this repo, run the docker swarm via the same CLI, and then open the Dagster UI at localhost:3000.

 > NOTE: You will need to install the proper Python dependencies from `requirements.txt` before running the CLI.
 Other dependencies for code that is run inside Dagster are handled by Docker.